pingcap/docs/sql-statements/sql-statement-import-into.md

 - `IMPORT INTO ...
 FROM SELECT` can only be executed on the TiDB node that the current user is connected to, and it blocks the current connection until the import is complete.
 - `IMPORT INTO ...
 FROM SELECT` only supports two [import options](#withoptions): `THREAD` and `DISABLE_PRECHECK`.
 - `IMPORT INTO ...
 FROM SELECT` does not support the task management statements such as `SHOW IMPORT JOB(s)` and `CANCEL IMPORT JOB <job-id>`.
-- The [temp directory](/tidb-configuration-file.md#temp-dir-introduced-from-v630-version) of TiDB requires sufficient space to store the entire query result of the `SELECT` statement (configuring the `DISK_QUOTA` option is not supported currently).
+- The [temporary directory](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#temp-dir-new-in-v630) of TiDB requires sufficient space to store the entire query result of the `SELECT` statement (configuring the `DISK_QUOTA` option is not supported currently).
 - Importing historical data using [`tidb_snapshot`](/read-historical-data.md) is not supported.

 ## Prerequisites for import